Conoco fights MF Global trustee over $93.5 million

-CHICAGO ConocoPhillips (COP.N) and MF Global Inc's bankruptcy trustee are squaring off in a $93.5 million (60.05 million pounds) dispute that illustrates how hard it is to divvy up the assets of the failed brokerage, a Reuters analysis of a court filing shows.
+CHICAGO, June 27 ConocoPhillips and MF Global Inc's bankruptcy trustee are squaring off in a $93.5 million dispute that illustrates how hard it is to divvy up the assets of the failed brokerage, a Reuters analysis of a court filing shows.

 The same analysis shows bankruptcy trustee James Giddens believes he has overpaid Conoco by about $58 million.